MyHush/sietch/README.md

  * Break some assumptions which many blockchain analyst software uses
  * Require blockchain analysts to write new software
  * Increase the privacy of all funds in the shielded pool
- * Introduce non-determinism to prevent ITM/Metaverse style metadata attacks
+ * Introduce non-determinism to counter ITM/Metaverse style metadata attacks

 ## What are the limitations/downsides of Byrsa?